 This is in honor of you, of me, of all of us:

 6:30am – I am Supervisor: wake up thinking about the volunteer death doula team and current needs of an accompaniment case.
-I am Body: miss cuddling up with husband because he is out of town, focus on the breath and try to sleep one more hour.
+I am Body: miss cuddling up with lover because he is out of town, focus on the breath and try to sleep one more hour.

 7:00am – I am Dreamworker: give up trying to sleep, shift position in bed, ask, “what was I dreaming?” and review dreams as they return to awareness.